0xSero/partisia-docs/docs/smart-contracts/transaction-binary-format.md

 ### Inner System Event

-Event for manipulating the system state of the blockchain.
+System events can manipulate the system state of the blockchain.
+These are primarily sent by system/governance contracts.

 <div class="binary-format" markdown>